 Convert and qualify your cold leads into hot leads with your email automation system

-Now that you understand what type of leads you have in your funnel you need to design or edit your email journey to match your offer and the audience entering it.
+Now that you understand what type of leads you have in your funnel, you need to design or edit your email journey.
+This must match your offer and the audience entering it.

 At RAS Digital Marketing, we specialize in this, contact our team for a free quote on having us do this for you by clicking here.

-I am going to give you a basic overview of this process, as it can be a rather complicated section which might even require you to do a full course, to learn how to do this properly.
+I am going to give you a basic overview of this process.
+It can be a rather complicated section which might even require you to do a full course, to learn how to do this properly.

 Your going to want to create an email automation that warms your leads, as well as helps you to quality them.

-Remember that each industry is different, and the message you have in your journey will need to be adjusted according to your industry, the audience, and the offer you have used to gain their email addresses with.
+Remember that each industry is different.
+The message you have in your journey will need to be adjusted according to your industry.
+This being the audience, and the offer you have used to gain their email addresses with.